 Ion propulsion gets its push from electric fields instead of chemical reactions.
 Its forces are gentler, but they are so efficient, a mission can last for years before running out of fuel.

 Interactives and associated readings unpack how ion propulsion works.
-Note: to launch the interactives and games listed below, please use Firefox, Internet Explorer or Safari.

 The full story: Ion Propulsion Content Module